MITgcm/MITgcm/optim/README.md

 illustration purposes, let us assume that we want to generate an `optim.x` for `myExp=tutorial_global_oce_optim` in `MITgcm/verification`.

+## Building library `lsopt_ecco` and `blas`

-- Building library `lsopt_ecco`: In `MITgcm/lsopt` adjust the compiler and compiler flags in the Makefile.
+In `MITgcm/lsopt` adjust the compiler and compiler flags in the Makefile.
 Using the same compiler and flags as for building the `mitgcmuv_ad` executable in `$myExp` is probably the best guess.
 The default works for a standard Ubuntu system, but not e.g. for a Mac.
-There's a Makefile that has worked for MacOS: `Makefile_macos`, but may require adjustment.
-After adjusting the Makefile, compile the libraries like
+There's a Makefile that has worked for MacOS:
+`Makefile_macos`, but may require adjustment.
+After adjusting the Makefile, compile the libraries like this:
-  this:

 ```
 cd ../lsopt